Should You Exercise After Eating?

-When it comes to fat-busting workouts we want our body to be running at full capacity.
+When it comes to fat-busting workouts we want our bodies to be running at full capacity.
 If exercising after a large meal can disrupt this then it’s something to consider.
 What’s more, is that exercising too soon after eating can cause stomach cramps or even diarrhea.
 Yeah, we don’t want in the middle of performing our 3rd set of squats… So should you exercise after eating?
-How long should you wait to workout after a meal?
+How long should you wait to work out after a meal?

 Why Exercising Immediately After a Large Meal Is Bad

 After a large meal (at least 600 calories; especially ones that are protein-dense), our bodies send a large percentage of our blood towards the digestive system to help in the digestive process.

 This diversion of blood (and energy) to our stomachs is one of the main causes of that sluggish feeling we get after a large meal!

 So, first of all, we don’t want to exercise when we are sluggish because we won’t get an optimal workout!

 Secondly, the diversion of blood (and energy) to the digestive system takes away from where we want the blood during our workouts; our muscles.